sketch-hq/svgo-compressor/README.md

 ```
 npm i
-skpm-build
+npm run build
 ```

-To edit the Plugin's code, edit the code in `src` and run `skpm-build` again (or, for the ultimate laziness, run `skpm-build --watch` and it will observe any changes in the files and rebuild the Plugin every time you save them.)
+To edit the Plugin's code, edit the code in `src` and run `npm run build` again (or, for the ultimate laziness, run `npm run watch` and it will observe any changes in the files and rebuild the Plugin every time you save them.)

-For more details, check the [skpm documentation](https://github.com/skpm/skpm/tree/master/docs).
+For more details, check the [skpm documentation](https://github.com/skpm/skpm).